mittelmark/DGTcl/pandoc-tcl-filter/lib/tsvg/tsvg.md

 The following public variables can be modified using the set command like so: _tsvg set varname_ value:

-> - _code_ - the variable collecting the svg code, usually you will only set this variable by hand to remove all existing svg code after doing an image by calling _tsvg set ""_.
+> - _code_ - the variable collecting the svg code, usually you will only set this variable by hand to remove all existing svg code after doing an image by calling _tsvg set code ""_.
   - _footer_ - the standard SVG-XML footer, should be usually not changed.
   - _header_ - the standard SVG-XML header, should be usually not changed.
   - _height_ - the image height used for writing out the svg file, default: 100